Can chemicals be disposed of down the laboratory sink or drain?

 How do I get empty chemical containers and broken glass boxes removed from my laboratory?

-To minimize various potential hazards when discarding broken or unserviceable glassware, the guidelines below shall be followed:
+To minimize various potential hazards when discarding broken glassware, the guidelines below shall be followed:

 - Completely remove or deface chemical labels using a permanent black marker;